ACT Therapy in Los Angeles for LGBTQ+, BIPOC & Neurodivergent Communities

 Racial Trauma & Systemic Stress

 ACT's acceptance work is not about accepting injustice.
-It's about holding pain without being consumed by it, so you can keep acting toward what matters.
+It's about holding pain without being consumed by it, so you can keep building toward what matters.

 ACT Through a Liberation-Centered Lens

-Standard ACT was developed in a Western, predominantly white context.
+Standard ACT was developed in a Western, predominantly white context, with concepts appropriated from our BIPOC communities.
 At Nokdu Therapy, we hold ACT's framework alongside a critical, anti-oppression lens.
-Psychological flexibility means something different when you are navigating racism, transphobia, xenophobia, or intergenerational trauma at the same time.
+Psychological flexibility can look different when you are navigating racism, transphobia, xenophobia, or intergenerational trauma at the same time.

 Affirming the Full Spectrum of Who You Are

-ACT's values clarification work is especially powerful for LGBTQ+ clients learning to discern their own values from the messages of families, religions, and cultures that may not have affirmed them.
+ACT's values clarification work is especially powerful for LGBTQ+ clients learning to discern their own values from messages received from family systems, religions, and cultural contexts that may not have affirmed them.

 Holding Collective and Individual Pain

-For BIPOC and Asian American clients, some of what ACT asks you to "accept" is not irrational fear.
-It is the lived reality of navigating racism and marginalization.
+For BIPOC folks, some of what ACT invites you to "accept" is based in the lived reality of navigating racism and marginalization.
 Our therapists hold that distinction.
 We help you build psychological flexibility while acknowledging the conditions we exist in.

 ACT for Neurodivergent Adults

 ACT's defusion techniques and mindfulness practices can be especially helpful for neurodivergent adults experiencing shame spirals, emotional intensity, or the exhaustion of masking.
-We adapt the approach to work with your nervous system, not against it.
+We adapt the approach to work with your needs, not against them.

 Decolonizing the Values Process